trasheap/m3u8-list-monkeyscript/README.md

 * Download a copy of the link(s) as a text-file<br>(not the video/subtitles)
 * Copy link(s) to clipboard
 * Filter found links in various ways
-* Move the window by pressing and moving the total-indicator in the upper right corner (should also work on touch devices)
+* Move the window by pressing and moving the total-indicator in the upper right corner<br>(should also work on touch devices: did on mine)

 #### TODO
 * Make window width changeable